yagnesh0312/hadoop-and-spark/readme.md

 # Hadoop Multi-node Cluster Setup
 Hadoop is an ideal tool to begin understanding distributed storage and distributed computing.
 These concepts form solid foundations for Data Engineering.

-Though in production we prefer cloud-based Hadoop solutions (like AWS EMR, Cloudera CDH, etc), setting up a Hadoop cluster manually gives clarity about distributed systems.

-This beginner's tutorial is written purely for educational purposes.
-This repository has minimal Hadoop configurations for the master and worker nodes.
-For more explanation, refer YouTube video https://youtu.be/c2Lg5c8v4YQ.

 ## Hadoop Cluster Setup steps
 * step 1: Install VirtualBox on your system.